AlexandraMaigua/KM_SPDFA/README.md

 # KM_SPDFA
 K-means algorithm  for functional spatially correlated  data

-Este algoritmo se basó en la función `kmeans.fd` de la librería [`fda.usc`](https://github.com/moviedo5/fda.usc) .
+This algorithm was based on the `kmeans.fd` function of library [`fda.usc`](https://github.com/moviedo5/fda.usc) .

-## Instructivo
+## Functions description

 ------------------------------------------------------------------------------------
 ### `functions.R`

-Contiene todas la mayoria de funciones para la ejecucuíon del algoritmo **K-medias**
+Contains all major functions for the execution of the **K-means** algorithm.

 + `Ml2_dist(data, nbasis=65)`
-  + Calcula la matriz de distancia entre curvas utilizando la norma $L^2$.
+  + Calculate the distance matrix between curves using the $L^2$ norm.
-  + `data` matriz de datos con curvas.
+  + `data` data matrix with curves.
-  + `nbasis` número de funciones base para la suavización de las curvas (`data`)
+  + `nbasis` number of basis functions for curve smoothing (`data`)

 + `kmeans.center.iniL2(fdataobj,Vmdist=FALSE,coord=NULL, ncl = 2,
                                cov.model="spherical", Kappa=NULL,multivgm=multivgm,
                                method = "sample", max.iter = 10000, max.comb = 1e+06, ...)`
-  + Inicializa los centroides.
+  + Initializes the centroids.
-  + `fdataobj` objeto funcional que contiene los datos de las curvas.
+  + `fdataobj` functional object containing the curves data.
-  + `Vmdist` parámetro que especifíca que el cálculo de la matriz de distancia se realice con ponderación mtv o tvm.
-Por defecto `FALSE`.
+  + `Vmdist` parameter that specifies that the calculation of the distance matrix is performed with mtv or tvm weighting.
+Default `FALSE`.
-  +  `coord` campo que especifíca que las coordenadas a utilizarse en el cálculo de la matriz de distancia siempre y cuando `Vmdist=TRUE`.
+  +  `coord` field specifying that the coordinates to be used in the calculation of the distance matrix as long as `Vmdist=TRUE`.
-  +  `cov.model` especifica el modelo de covarianza a utilizarse para la modelización del variograma y la ponderación de la matriz.
-Trabaja con modelos comunes de `vgm` y `cov.spatial`.
+  +  `cov.model` specifies the covariance model to be used for variogram modeling and matrix weighting.
+It works with common `vgm` and `cov.spatial` models.
-  +  `Kappa` parámetro que trabaja con `cov.model="Mat"`.
+  +  `Kappa` parameter that works with `cov.model="Mat"`.
-  +  `multivgm` parámetro que indica si la ponderación se realiza con el variograma multivariado.
+  +  `multivgm` parameter indicating whether the weighting is performed with the multivariate variogram.
-  +  `method` el método utilizado para inicializar los centroides. `sample` toma una muestra de curvas y calcula las `K` máximas distancias para que sean los centroides. `exact` calcula todas las distancias entre las curvas y selecciona `K` centroides.
-Por defecto `sample`.
+  +  `method` the method used to initialize the centroids. `sample` takes a sample of curves and calculates the `K` maximum distances to be the centroids. `exact` calculates all distances between curves and selects `K` centroids.
+The default `sample`.
-  +  `max.iter` número máximo de iteraciones para la elección de los centroides, funciona si `method="sample"` y sirve como criterio de parada.
+  +  `max.iter` maximum number of iterations for the choice of centroids, works if `method="sample"` and serves as a stopping criterion.
-  +  `max.comb` número máximo de selección de centros, funciona si `method=exact` .
+  +  `max.comb` maximum number of site selection, works if `method=exact`.

 + `MVari(data,coord,nugget.fix=NULL, max.dist.variogram=NULL,
                 multivgm=multivgm ,nbasis=65,cov.model="Gau",Kappa=NULL)`
-  + Calcula la matriz de distancia entre curvas ponderada por el trazo-variograma o multivariograma.
+  + Calculates the distance matrix between curves weighted by the plot-variogram or multivariogram.
-  +  `data` matriz con datos de las curvas.
+  +  `data` matrix with curves data.
-  +  `coord` matriz de coordenadas asociadas a las curvas de `data`.
+  +  `coord` matrix of coordinates associated with the `data` curves.
-  +  `nugget.fix` especifíca si para la estimación del efecto pepita, el `nugget` se fija a algún valor o lo estima automático.
+  +  `nugget.fix` specifies whether for the estimation of the nugget effect, the `nugget` is set to some value or it is estimated automatically.
-  +  `max.dist.variogram` distancia máxima utilizada en el cálculo del variograma empírico y la estimación del mismo.
+  +  `max.dist.variogram` maximum distance used in the calculation of the empirical variogram and its estimation.
-  +  `multivgm` especifíca si la ponderación se la realiza mediante multivariograma.
+  +  `multivgm` specifies whether the weighting is done by multivariogram.
-  +  `nbasis` número de funciones base para la suavización de las curvas y su cálculo de distancias con `Ml2_dist`.
+  +  `nbasis` number of basis functions for the smoothing of the curves and their distance calculation with `Ml2_dist`.
-  +  `cov.model` modelo de covarianza espacial utilizada en la estimación del variograma.
+  +  `cov.model` spatial covariance model used in the estimation of the variogram.
-  +  `Kappa` parámetro utilizado si `cov.model="Mat"`.
+  +  `Kappa` parameter used if `cov.model="Mat"`.

 + `kmeans.assig.groups(out,draw=FALSE,...)`
-  + Asigna las curvas a los grupos.
+  + Assign the curves to the groups.
-  + `out` objeto resultante de aplicar `kmeans.center.iniL2`
+  + `out` object resulting from applying `kmeans.center.iniL2`.
-  + `draw` especifíca si se quiere visualizar la asignación de las curvas en cada iteración.
+  + `draw` specifies whether you want to display the assignment of the curves at each iteration.

 + `kmeans.centers.update(out,group
                                ,dfunc=func.trim.FM,draw=FALSE
                                ,par.dfunc=list(trim=0.05)
                                ,...)`
-  + Actualiza los centroides.
+  + Updates the centroids.
-  + `out` objeto que contiene una asignación de curvas a centros previa como `kmeans.center.iniL2`.
+  + `out` object containing a previous mapping of curves to centers as `kmeans.center.iniL2`.
-  + `dfunc` medida de profundiad, retorna el promedio de las (1-`trim`)%  curvas mas profundas, por defecto se utiliza la de Fraiman-Muniz (`func.trim.FM`).
+  + `dfunc` depth measure, returns the average of the deepest (1-`trim`)% curves, by default the Fraiman-Muniz (`func.trim.FM`) is used.
-  + `draw` especifíca si se quiere visualizar la actualización de los centroides de cada iteración.
+  + `draw` specifies whether to display the centroid update for each iteration.
-  + `par.dfunc` objeto que almacena los parámetros para el uso de la medidad de profundidad `dfunc`.
+  + `par.dfunc` object that stores the parameters for the use of the depth measurement `dfunc`.

 + `kmeans.fdM(fdataobj, ncl = 2, Vmdist=FALSE,coord=NULL,
                       cov.model="spherical", Kappa=NULL, multivgm=multivgm,